 So to remove the superstitious and obscurantist attitude we have to first overcome these factors.
 Everybody should be educated so that one can have a scientific attitude.
 Knowledge of science can be put to use to prove people's superstitious wrong by showing them the scientific logic behind everything happening in our world.

 Q.1.13.
 Though the law gives women equal status in India, many people hold unscientific views on a woman’s innate nature, capacity, and intelligence, and in practice give them a secondary status and role.
 Demolish this view using scientific arguments, and by quoting examples of great women in science and other spheres; and persuade yourself and others that, given equal opportunity, women are on par with men.

 Ans.
 Some people in our society have the view that women do not have the innate nature, capacity, and intelligence.
 To demolish this view there are many examples of women who have proven their abilities in Science and other fields.
 Madame Curie, Mother Teresa, Indira Gandhi, Margaret Thatcher, Rani Laxmi Bai, Florence Nightingale are some examples.
 So in this era, women are definitely not behind the man in any field.

 Q.1.14.
 “It is more important to have beauty in the equations of physics than to have them agree with experiments”.
 The great British physicist P. A. M. Dirac held this view.
 Criticize this statement.
-Look out for some equations and results in this book which strike you as beautiful.
+Look out for some equations and results in this book that strike you as beautiful.